benshimonz/V1/README.md

 _**Q109:** Any person who his parent owned a vehicle and a phone prior to his birth_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q109.png)

+Note that if a branch contains only a green rectangle with no constraints (only with a property tag) - the branch is always satisfied.

 _**Q110:** Any 3 bank accounts with a cyclic transfers of more than $10000 in chronological order, and their owners_